 Before looking at the spin: which ball is right for you based on your skill level

-Choosing a ball isn't about accumulating strange terms: it's about play better today.
-In my case, all that talk about "spin, compression, dimples, and swing speed" made me dizzy and It didn't help me at first; what I did notice was that the 2-layer balls I felt like a stone and, furthermore, “Throwing badly further is still throwing badly.”That's why I learned to prioritize. sensation and control.
+Choosing a ball isn't about accumulating strange terms; it's about playing better today.
+In my case, all the talk about "spin, compression, dimples, and swing speed" confused me and didn't help me at first.
+What I did notice was that two-layer balls felt like a rock, and besides, "hitting badly farther is still hitting badly."
+That's why I learned to prioritize feel and control.

 Key idea by levels: